-My own advice 2
+My general advice 2

-- Learn to use disagreement and conflicting views (in the group and in the literature you read) as hotbeds for new ideas and creative thoughts. - Use provocations to trigger your writing when you are empty - Use revision as creative spaces for developing your ideas - Be conscious about what kind of a writer you are - Find out what strategies to fight writer's block and procrastination that work for you and use them
+- Use disagreement and conflicting views to trigger your writing when you feel empty and lack ideas - Use revision as creative spaces for developing your ideas - Be conscious about what kind of a writer you are on a scale from planner to chaos writer.
+Self confidence?

+Find out what strategies to fight writer's block that work for you and use them regularly